 Accu-Pak® Blister Packaging

-There is no fee to prepare your medications in blister packs and you can even have them delivered locally at no charge.
-If you're ready to get started, come see us in store or phone us at (250) 338-4790.
+There is no fee to prepare your medications in blister packs.
+When you're ready to get started, just bring in your current medications.
 We'll get you set up right away.

 Blood Pressure Management